SevenSamuraiWeb/price-tracker/README.md

 ## Features 🌟🔔⭐

-- Fetch and monitor prices of Amazon products
+- Fetch and monitor prices of Flipkart products
 - Set a target price for alerts
 - Receive email notifications when the target price is reached
 - User-friendly web interface built with Streamlit